-In the week ending 11 December 2021, the percentage of cases compatible with the Omicron variant (B.1.1.529) increased in the North West, East of England, London, South East and South West.
-The trend in the percentage of cases compatible with the Omicron variant (B.1.1.529) was uncertain for the remaining regions in the same week.
+Also our survey shows in the week ending 16 December 2021:

-In the week ending 11 December 2021, the percentage of cases compatible with the Delta variant (B.1.
-617.2 and its genetic descendants) decreased in the North East, Yorkshire and The Humber and the South East, and the trend was uncertain for the remaining regions.
+- the percentage of cases compatible with the Omicron variant (B.1.1.529) increased in all regions except the North East - in the North East, the trend in the percentage of cases compatible with the Omicron variant (B.1.1.529) was uncertain - the percentage of cases compatible with the Delta variant (B.1.
+617.2 and its genetic descendants) decreased in the East of England, West Midlands, London, South East and South West - the trend in the cases compatible with the Delta variant (B.1.
+617.2 and its genetic descendants) was uncertain for all other regions